-Even if you’re relatively new to gambling, you will have no doubt heard the term Yankee used for betting.
-But it’s not always easy to understand.
+Even if you’re new to gambling, you will have no doubt heard the term Yankee bet.
 By understanding what a Yankee is, you will increase your chances of getting the most from your bets.
+Learn how to increase the fun and maximise your returns even if not all selections are winners!

 What is a Yankee bet?

 The Yankee option will be presented on your betslip when you choose 4 different selections.
-It is in here that you include your stake.
+This is also where you include your stake.
 What you will notice, though, is that the stake amount and bet total will be different.
-That is because your stake is placed on each of the 11 individual permutations that make up a Yankee bet.
+That is because your stake is placed on each of the 11 individual combinations that make up a Yankee bet.

 If you were to pick 4 different teams and add them to your bet slip at the following odds: